psifx/psifx/docs/pages/text.md

     What did he think could be improved?
 ```
 ##### Parser
-If you need to parse the generation from the model, you can specify a parser in the .yaml file
+If you need to parse the generation from the model, you can specify a parser in the .yaml file.
 ```yaml
 prompt: |
     user: ...